dcbaker/cython/docs/src/tutorial/strings.rst

 from keeping a Python reference to the string object, no manual memory management is required.

-Starting with Cython 0.20, the :obj:`bytearray` type is supported and coerces in the same way as the :obj:`bytes` type.
+Starting with Cython0 0.20, the :obj:`bytearray` type is supported and coerces in the same way as the :obj:`bytes` type.
 However, when using it in a C context, special care must be taken not to grow or shrink the object buffer after converting it to a C string pointer.
 These